axperez/serverless-spark-custom-container/README.md

 Google Cloud Serverless Spark Custom Container example

 1. Edit the build.sh file with your Artifact Registry or Google Container Registry URI
-2. Add your own conda and pip packages to the build/environment.yml (the existing ones are just an example and should be removed with your own)
+2. Add your own conda and pip packages to the build/environment.yml (the packages in the file currently are just used as an example and should be removed with your own)
 3. Run the build.sh script:
 ```bash
 bash build.sh